 From the images shown, clearly the objects synced appear differently in Civil 3D depending on the sync mode.

-The first level of the sync, CAD sync mode, is only available for the integration starting from MiTS to Civil 3D.
-It’s just a synchronisation of the utilities’ parts as CAD objects such as meshes, lines, and vertices.
+It is the first level of the sync and is only available for the integration starting from MiTS to Civil 3D.
+It’s just a synchronization of the utilities’ parts, survey points and platforms as CAD objects such as meshes, lines, and vertices.
 The pipe or civil object information such as pipe diameters or invert levels are not actually available.
 It should be noted that as CAD objects, they still preserve the geometry correctly, and you can refer here to cross check on the geometry information!
 The unavailable details– the civil details – will also restrict information sharing between engineers and make the BIM modelling process difficult, something that we want to prevent.

 Another option available for users is the NoSync mode.
 Just like its name, the utilities using this mode will not be synchronised at all in Civil 3D.